 Day 2 – Introduction to Homestay Community

 This morning you will enjoy a delicious tropical breakfast at the hotel.
-You will participate in teambuilding activities and will prepare for your homestay experience by discussing different scenarios that might occur within your homestay.
+You will participate in teambuilding activities and will prepare for your homestay experience by discussing different scenarios that might occur during your homestay.
 The group will then take their first adventure as they walk through the nearby rainforest to visit a local waterfall.
 This challenging, yet refreshing activity is a great way to begin your immersion experience.

 The group will pack up and will travel to the homestay community where you will spend the remainder of your trip.
-The homestay community will be eager to greet you and the students, teachers and guides will go to their respective homes for lunch and to get unpacked.
+The homestay community will be eager to greet you and the students, teachers, and guides will go to their respective homes for lunch and to get unpacked.
 This afternoon, the homestay community will meet in the local plaza for a friendly soccer game and will wrap up the evening with a festive Welcome Dinner for the entire community.

 Day 3 – 7 – Private Spanish Language Classes, Service & Cultural Activities

-The next 5 days students will settle into a nice routine within their new community.
+For the next 5 days students will settle into a nice routine within their new community.
 Each morning they will wake up and enjoy breakfast with their families.
 Breakfasts typically consist of eggs, “gallo pinto” (a Costa Rican specialty of white rice and black beans), tropical fruits, cheese, and bread.

 Students will head off to their Spanish language lessons.
 After Spanish class, the group will then head over to their Service Project Site to volunteer within a local elementary or kindergarten.
 The group will break up into pairs and will assist students within classes.
 Most likely your group will have prepared a few English lessons, potentially a mini-unit or workshop, and/or PowerPoint presentations about selected topics of participating students’ own culture to share with the local students.
 The student group will eat their lunch at the Service Project site.